Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Abstract

 \section{Abstract}

-Safe autonomous navigation in unknown environments is an important problem for ground, aerial, and underwater robots.
-This paper proposes techniques to learn the dynamics models of a mobile robot from trajectory data and synthesize a tracking controller with safety and stability guarantees.
-The state of a mobile robot usually contains its position, orientation, and generalized velocity and satisfies Hamilton's equations of motion.
+Safe autonomous navigation in unknown environments is an important problem for mobile robots.
+This paper proposes techniques to learn the dynamics model of a mobile robot from trajectory data and synthesize a tracking controller with safety and stability guarantees.
+The state of a rigid-body robot usually contains its position, orientation, and generalized velocity and satisfies Hamilton's equations of motion.
 Instead of a hand-derived dynamics model, we use a dataset of state-control trajectories to train a translation-equivariant nonlinear Hamiltonian model represented as a neural ordinary differential equation (ODE) network.
 The learned Hamiltonian model is used to synthesize an energy-shaping passivity-based controller and derive conditions which guarantee safe regulation to a desired reference pose.
-Finally, we enable adaptive tracking of a desired path, subject to safety constraints obtained from obstacle distance measurements.
-The trade-off between the system's energy level and the distance to safety constraint violation is used to adaptively govern the reference pose along the desired path.
-Our safe adaptive controller is demonstrated on a simulated hexarotor robot navigating in unknown complex environments.
+We enable adaptive tracking of a desired path, subject to safety constraints obtained from obstacle distance measurements.
+The trade-off between the robot's energy and the distance to safety constraint violation is used to adaptively govern a reference pose along the desired path.
+Our safe adaptive controller is demonstrated on a simulated hexarotor robot navigating in an unknown environments.